wlaforest/KafkaGeoDemo/README.md

 The start script prepares the topics, load the data, and creats the ksqlDB processing pipeline.
 One can kill the launched service when you are done with <code>^c</code>

-It is more intructive to create the ksqlDB pipeline manually.
+It is more instructive to create the ksqlDB pipeline manually.
 This can be done with the following steps:

 1. run <code>bin/prepTopics.sh</code>
-2. run <code>bin/loadData.sh</code>
-3. run each of the KSQL commands in the same order seen in bin/prepKsql.sh.
+2. run each of the KSQL commands in the same order seen in bin/prepKsql.sh.
 This can be done on the command line with a command like <code>ksql < ksql/createGeoFence.sql</code> or you can copy and past the contents into the ksql console confluent control center at http://localhost:9021/ or by executing <code>ksql</code> from the command line and going interactive mode.
+3. run <code>java -jar jars/KafkaEventService-1.0.1-fat.jar -conf conf/kesConfig.json</code>

 After you are done you can clean all the demo state by running <code>bin/clean.sh</code>